creme332/creme332.github.io/_posts/2025-05-13-lighthouse.md

 ---
-title: How to Run Google Lighthouse in WSL2 categories : [Tutorial] tags :  [wsl2,lighthouse,javascript,linux]
+title: How to Run Google Lighthouse via CLI in WSL2 categories : [Tutorial] tags :  [wsl2,lighthouse,javascript,linux]
-description: Learn how to run Google Lighthouse inside WSL2 on Windows, including setup steps and Chrome installation.
+description: Learn how to run Google Lighthouse from the command line inside WSL2 on Windows and using it programmatically.
 comments: true
 ---

 Lighthouse is a performance auditing tool for websites.
-If you try to use the Lighthouse library (version 12.6.0 or before) with the Node CLI or programmatically on WSL2, you will observe a similar error:
+If you try to use the Lighthouse library (version 12.6.0 or before) with the Node CLI or programmatically on WSL2, you might observe a similar error:

 ```
 Failed to launch Chrome: Error: connect ECONNREFUSED 127.0.0.1:34729